bwl/harvester/docs/GAME_VISION.md

 ## Vision Summary

-This multi-planet deep exploration design transforms bubbleRouge from a simple expanding universe game into a rich, **strategic space exploration experience**.
+This multi-planet deep exploration design transforms Harvest of Stars from a simple expanding universe game into a rich, **strategic space exploration experience**.
 The combination of:

 - **High-stakes planet selection** (fuel management + commitment)
 - **Biome-specific gameplay systems** (unique mechanics per world)